Six Unexpected Signs that Your Preschool or Kindergarten Child Might be Gifted

 "It's important to remember that, above all, your gifted children are kids.
 They need you more than anything else.
 You are the perfect parent for your gifted kiddo and he or she was given to you for exactly that reason.
 You're perfect for your kid."
 [27]

-Fostering a growth mindset is equally important.
-Praise their effort and perseverance rather than focusing solely on outcomes [32].
-Let them face challenges and learn from setbacks while also guiding them in developing social skills and managing their emotions [29].
+It’s just as important to encourage a growth mindset.
+Praise your child’s effort and persistence, not just their results [32].
+Let them face challenges and learn from mistakes, while also helping them build social skills and manage their emotions [29].

 Striking a balance between intellectual stimulation and emotional support is critical.
 Help them find peers with similar interests through gifted programs or local groups, and consider professional assessments if their needs go beyond what traditional classrooms can provide [33].
 By combining awareness with thoughtful action, you can nurture their potential and support their growth in all areas of life.